SocraticPhoenix/JAISBaL/README.md

 ```
 are all equivalent.
 ###Character Parsing
 If the parser is set to character, each character will be considered an instruction.
-This is were the difference between printterm and print1 occurs.
+This is where the difference between printterm and print1 occurs.
 In character mode, the parser reads the file as a single stream of charaters, instead of splitting it up into lines.
 Therefore, an instruction must read it's value out of the stream.
 Print1 reads the next character and prints it, print2 reads the next two characters and prints them, and printterm reads up to the next unescaped "}."
 This is, of course, significant, because the verbose program:
 ```
 #
 print1 hello world
 ```
 will behave completely differently from the character program:
 ```
-hhello world /# assuming h is the character id for print1 #/
+hhello world \# assuming h is the character id for print1 #\
 ```

 ###Value Parsing